 Install a private app with manual app vetting

-If your Splunk Cloud deployment is on the Victoria Experience, you must validate your private app manually before installation.
-After you complete manual app validation, you can install the app using the Install from file workflow on the Apps page in Splunk Web.
-If you must validate your private app manually before installation, follow these steps:
+Some Splunk Cloud deployments require you to validate your private apps manually before installation.
+These deployments let you install your apps using the Install from file workflow on the Apps page in Splunk Web.
+If your deployment requires you to validate your private apps manually before installation, follow these steps:

-- Validate your private app manually using Splunk AppInspect.
+- Validate your private app using Splunk AppInspect.

 - Upload and install your app on Splunk Cloud.

-Step 1.
-Validate your private app manually using Splunk AppInspect
+Step 2.
+Validate your private app using Splunk AppInspect

 Validate that your app meets Splunk Cloud requirements using the Splunk AppInspect API.
 When validating your app you must specify only the